trigaten/Learn_Prompting/docs/basics/intro.md

 ## How do I get started?

-This course will teach you how to communicate with AIs.
 Read the rest of this chapter, then check out other chapters that interest you.
-In particular, the applied prompting section may be of interest if you would like to see how professionals use AI to automate their work.
+In particular, the [applied prompting](https://learnprompting.org/docs/applied_prompting/overview) section may be of interest if you would like to see how professionals use AI to automate their work.
 You can experiment with AIs using resources like [Playground](https://beta.openai.com/playground), [other IDEs](https://learnprompting.org/docs/tooling/IDEs/intro), or simply using the interactive [Dyno embeds](https://learnprompting.org/docs/basics/intro#dyno-embeds) that you will see throughout this site.